tmudway/Badkitty/README.md

 All contributions are appreciated, especially for other specs.
 Simply keep the same basic structure as the current script to make merging easier.

+I can be contacted ingame on Proudmoore-NA on the Alliance char Ryytikki or through github itself.
+I'll check here regularly but I can near guarentee you'll contact me that day with an ingame mail

 ## Known bugs/issues

 - Text on cooldown bars is somewhat thick